bigcommerce/gruf-demo/README.md

 This is a demo Rails application that utilizes [gruf](https://github.com/bigcommerce/gruf) 2.1.0+, a gRPC Ruby framework.

+This application is running Rails 6.1 in Ruby 3.0.

 ## Running

 Set the database URL as a `DATABASE_URL` env var in a `.env` file, then: